LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * Add TabbedGridPanel component
   * To be used as a replacement for QueryGridPanel's tabbed mode
 * Add "title" field to QueryModel

+### version 2.6.4
+*Released*: 16 March 2021
+* Item 8546: Ontology concept picker panel search
+    - FileTree component updates show props to `showLoading` and `showAnimations`
+    - Concept path display update for hover to get full path info for "current path"
+    - Ontology tree panel update for adding search input field and results menu behavior
+    - Ontology tree panel update to allow for loading data into tree and navigating to an alternate path via search or alternate path click in path information tab
+    - Ontology panel header update to show ontology description and concept count in tooltip
+    - search/actions.ts update to allow for a custom category filter array

+### version 2.6.3
+*Released*: 10 March 2021
+* Item 8360: Expand the ontology and concept browsers with additional information
+    - Added synonym and path information to the concept information panels
+    - Added selected path and alternate path displays to path information tab & panel

 ### version 2.6.2
 *Released*: 4 March 2021